-All ATFE members are educators who curate contextual learning experiences for students and build bridges with institutional partners.
-Many of us also teach and preach.
-Some of us additionally contribute to the field through research, writing, and scholarship.
+All ATFE members are educators, curating contextual learning experiences and networking with institutional partners.
+We are also teachers, preachers, and regular contributors to the field through research, writing, and scholarship.

 Research and Publications Committee

-The Research and Publications Committee of ATFE serves to support ATFE members who conduct research and publish articles and books.
+The Research and Publications Committee supports ATFE members who conduct research, publish articles, and produce books.
 The committee fosters and encourages qualitative and quantitative research.
-It is particularly interested to support research that is of benefit to ATFE’s work and that is carried out collaboratively by one or more field educators.
+One particular interest is supporting research that benefits the proliferation of ATFE’s work through collaborative efforts of field educators.